abavisg/may-vibes-1/README.md

 ## Architecture

-- **BrandNameAgent** – Generates brand names based on user inputs.
+This project is built as a **multi-agent system**:

+- **BrandNameAgent (AI Agent)** – Uses local algorithms or large language models (OpenAI, Hugging Face, Ollama) to generate creative brand names based on user input (industry, keywords, tone, audience).
+This is the core AI component of the system.
-- **DomainCheckerAgent** – Checks domain availability across TLDs.
+- **DomainCheckerAgent (Utility Agent)** – Checks domain availability for generated names using the Domainr API (or mock mode for development/testing).
-- **LTDCheckerAgent** – Checks for name conflicts on UK Companies House.
+- **LTDCheckerAgent (Utility Agent)** – Checks for company name conflicts on UK Companies House (or mock mode for development/testing).
-- Frontend communicates with backend APIs to display and interact with data in real time.
+- **AgentManager** – Registers and coordinates all agents, providing a unified interface for the backend to interact with them.

+The frontend communicates with the backend via API endpoints.
+The backend orchestrates the agents: it generates names using the AI agent, then validates them using the utility agents.
+This modular architecture makes it easy to extend or swap out agents for different tasks or data sources.

 ## API Endpoints